 Have you known a person like this?

-Peppi Cacca’s name initially came from a rabid doorman in Italy who sexually assaulted me.
-I based my character Peppi off a toxic neighbor who stunk up my apartment with skunky weed and abused his cat.
-I got the idea from Pepe LePew and used to call him Pepe LePuke as I heard him through the ceiling vomiting every morning.
-I am so glad to be out of that apartment complex.
+Peppi Cacca’s name came from a rabid doorman in Italy who sexually assaulted me.
+Character Peppi Cacca’s main inspiration is a toxic, former neighbor who had stunk up my apartment with skunky weed and sadly abused his cat.
+I had gotten the idea from Pepe LePew and used to call him Pepe LePuke as I heard him through the ceiling vomiting every morning while he was upstairs visiting his boyfriend with whom he was having an affair.
+I am so glad to be out of that apartment complex, and in a much quieter, cleaner place – waking up to birds in the trees, not skunk-weed stench.

-I recently saw him on the bus bragging to the driver about his drinking, making the excuse “can you blame me?”
+Awhile back, I had overheard him on the bus bragging to the driver about his drinking, making the excuse “can you blame me?”

 Back when I had just graduated high school and was looking forward to attending college, I applied for — and got — a job at a local drive-in movie theater.
 Despite the pressure put on young folks to get a job, employment was not easy to come by in a small city about to lose a couple tens of thousands of its people due to Base Realignment and Closure (BRAC).